SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-blob-storage/troubleshoot-azure-blob-storage-log-collection.md

 CallStack - Managed Exception
 ```

-The above error occurs in certain situations the runtime initiates a host shutdown using `HostingEnvironment.InitiateShutdown`, for example, when an unhandled global exception occurs, when a function TimeoutException is thrown, or when performance counter thresholds are exceeded (HostHealthMonitor).
+The above error occurs in certain situations when the runtime initiates a host shutdown using `HostingEnvironment.InitiateShutdown`, for example, when an unhandled global exception occurs, when a function TimeoutException is thrown, or when performance counter thresholds are exceeded (HostHealthMonitor).

 If you're using this function for quite some time then we recommend redeploying the solution with new ARM templates.